cezarypiatek/cezarypiatek.github.io/src/content/post/async-analyzers-summary/index.md

 ![Nuget package with references to other analyzers](package_dependencies.jpg)

+Justification of the choice:

+- I decided to go with `AsyncFixture`, `VS-Threading` and  `Meziantou.Analyzer`.
+Those packages combined together cover all rules which are critical in my opinion.
+- I took additionally `Asyncify` package because contains very helpful refactoring which can rewrite whole call chain from sync to async.
+Similar code fix is provided by `VS-Threading` but it's broken right now [Issue#454](https://github.com/microsoft/vs-threading/issues/454) - I hope somebody will fix it soon.
-> I decided to not use `Roslyn.Analyzers` package because the maintainer is not responding to Github Issues and PRs.
+- I decided to not use `Roslyn.Analyzers` package because the maintainer is not responding to Github Issues and PRs.
 No activity since 2017 so the project looks dead to me.

 ## Configuring the rules

+Analyzer's rules can be configured using `ruleset` file or `.editorconfig` which is recently gaining the popularity and it seems to be currently recommended option.
+Here's the excerpt from my `.editorconfig` file with a configuration of async related rules from the chosen packages:

 ```
 # AsyncFixer01: Unnecessary async/await usage
 dotnet_diagnostic.AsyncFixer01.severity = suggestion

-# RCS1174: Remove redundant async/await.
-dotnet_diagnostic.RCS1174.severity = suggestion

 # AsyncFixer02: Long-running or blocking operations inside an async method
 dotnet_diagnostic.AsyncFixer02.severity = error

-# NOTE: Not working when method is async
+# VSTHRD103: Call async methods when in an async method
 dotnet_diagnostic.VSTHRD103.severity = error

 # AsyncFixer03: Fire & forget async void methods